 Lets 👏 Avoid 👏 That 👏 Situation 👏

 As vegans, we cannot expect the world to cater to our very specific food requirements.
-More and more restaurants are offering vegan options everyday, but we need to accept the reality of the situation — we are a tiny minority and sometimes we will have to eat the mushy fruit bowl.
+More and more restaurants are offering vegan options, but we need to accept the reality of the situation — we are a minority and sometimes we will have to eat the mushy bowl of fruit.
 But this doesn’t need to happen every time!

-These are my top 10 tips to eating vegan while traveling.
+My top 10 tips to eating vegan while traveling

 1. Download the HappyCow app

 In the past while traveling, I’ve assumed that if I just walk around for awhile I will stumble across a restaurant with vegan options.
 Everywhere has something that is vegan or can be modified, right?
-You’d be surprised.
+OH BABY, you’d be surprised.

-- Pay for an expensive salad you stripped away of meat and cheese, leaving only lettuce and tomatoes with a very disappointing olive oil dressing.
+- Pay for an expensive salad you modified by stripping away the meat and cheese, leaving only lettuce and tomatoes with a very disappointing olive oil dressing.

 - End up eating a lot of french fries and potatoes.
-Not bad in theory, but not the best – especially on repeat for a week.
+Not bad, but not the best – especially on repeat for a week.

 - Waste lots of precious time walking around hangry.

 - Possibly stumble across a super cool, delicious vegan restaurant.
-(But unless you’re in a veg-friendly city like London — probably not.)
+(But unless you’re in a super veg-friendly city — probably not.)